Berrysoft/msys-git-for-windows/README.md

 # `mingw-w64-git-extras`
 They are just a series of scripts for `git`.

+# `mingw-w64-git-filter-repo`
+It is said to perform better than `git-filter-branch`.

 # `mingw-w64-git-lfs`
 It is newer than the one in the [official repo](https://github.com/msys2/MINGW-packages/tree/master/mingw-w64-git-lfs).